Kimundi/header_walker/README.md

 ## Inferring from a cmake project layout:

-The `--from_cmake_build_dir` option assumes a cmake project with the build directory as a subfolder of its project root.

 1. Ensure you have a cmake project at location `<project_root>`, with its build directory in `<project_root>/build`
 2. Generate a `compile_commands.json` file for the project by setting the `CMAKE_EXPORT_COMPILE_COMMANDS`  cmake flag.
 Might require reconfiguration or rebuilding the project.
 3. Invoke `header_walker.py --from_cmake_build_dir <project_root>/build`